Plan, Build, Manage: A Model for Understanding Data Observability

-- Enterprise Data Observability ensures data consumers' confidence by detecting anomalies, similar to tenants seeking safety in a building.
-It also transparently reports usage costs to promote responsible data practices, similar to utility billing in real estate.
+Enterprise Data Observability ensures data consumers' confidence by detecting anomalies, whereas tenants seek safety in a building.
+It also transparently reports usage costs to promote responsible data practices, which is much like utility billing in real estate.

 In the same way that owners generate income from a property, data monetization involves making revenue from data assets, such as selling data to other organizations.

-- Enterprise Data Observability: Data teams can use data monetization insights from enterprise data observability to ensure data quality and reliability, similar to maintaining a building to attract tenants or buyers.
+Enterprise Data Observability: Data teams can use data monetization insights from enterprise data observability to ensure data quality and reliability, which is like maintaining a building to attract tenants or buyers.
 It's essential in a landscape where enterprises aim to monetize their data and create valuable data products, benefiting large commercial data providers.